Unliked Likes: Pastor Chris Hodges, Church of the Highlands, and Twitter's Wrath

 The best examples of this spirit in recent days have come from many of my African American brothers and sisters who have tirelessly held webinars, written articles, and responded to social media posts.
 With more reason than any other to walk away, I’ve been struck by their endurance in engaging for the sake of the Kingdom.
 Even in weariness, they press forward.
 Drawing upon the richness of their own theological tradition, it is a powerful lesson about what Christians can learn about our faith when we listen.

 Where others seek to cancel, we are called to forgive and serve.
 To this point, I’ve already reached out to Hodges and some evangelical African American pastor friends and offered to connect them for conversation.

-I am hoping and praying that this is the beginning of generational change that sees the evangelical church confront its failings and rise to meet the challenges of our world.
+In general, I am hoping and praying that this moment will lead to many such conversations and could be the beginning of generational change that sees the evangelical church confront its failings and rise to meet the challenges of our world.

-And lest we think that Hodges has made an unforgivable sin, let me note that he has already begun to model this response, apologizing and committing to serve all people in his church and community (to be clear, something he has already BEEN doing):
+And Hodges he has already begun to model this response, apologizing and committing to serve all people in his church and community (to be clear, something he has already BEEN doing):

 “As a pastor and, more importantly, as a follower of Jesus, I work to consider every action carefully, weigh every word, and be respectful of every person and opinion, as Christ taught.